unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/jackson.md

 ## Usage instructions

 The extension comes with a JacksonRepresentation that can either:
--   wrap a Java object to serialize it as JSON, JSON Binary (Smile), XML, CSV or YAML representation,
+*   wrap a Java object to serialize it as JSON, JSON Binary (Smile), XML, CSV or YAML representation,
--   wrap a representation to parse it back as a Java object.
+*   wrap a representation to parse it back as a Java object.

 It also provides a plugin for the ConverterService which will automatically serialize and deserialize your Java objets returned by annotated methods in ServerResource subclasses.
+To make it work, you just need to have the org.restlet.ext.jackson.jar in your classpath.

 Here is an example server resource: